 Why Use Kongs?

-Toys like Kongs are a great way to express natural behaviours, like chewing, scavenging and working for food.
+Toys like Kongs are a great way to express natural behaviors, like chewing, scavenging and working for food.
 Using food as a game is much more fun than eating out of a bowl.
-For dogs that are home alone while you are at work or need distraction while guests are visiting a chew toy is a great tool.
+For dogs that are home alone while you are at work or need a distraction while guests are visiting a chew toy is a great tool.
 To simplify things you can freeze a selection of Kongs, so you have a few ready to go at short notice.
-For more boredom buster ideas, visit here.
+We also have more boredom buster ideas.

 While some dogs chew naturally and the struggle is to divert them to more appropriate things to chew on than a pair of shoes, many dogs don’t naturally like to chew.
 For those that like to chew on everything else but the chew toys you buy, the trick is first to dog-proof the house and remove anything that is tempting.
 Anything that can’t be removed (like a chair leg for example) can be sprayed with Wound Guard or a bitterant spray to make it less attractive (just test it on a small area first to make sure it doesn’t stain).